Can I Delay Medicare Part D Enrollment?

 Here are three ways to avoid the late enrollment penalty:

-- Enroll in Medicare Part D prescription drug coverage during your Medicare Initial Enrollment Period or (if applicable) your qualifying Special Election Period.
+- Enroll in Medicare Part D prescription drug coverage during your Medicare Initial Enrollment Period or (if applicable) a qualifying Special Election Period.

-- Make sure you never go more than 63 consecutive days without creditable coverage for prescription drugs.
+- Make sure you never go more than 63 consecutive days after your initial enrollment period without creditable coverage for prescription drugs.

 - Sign up for, or maintain, creditable prescription drug coverage through another source such as your current or former employer, TRICARE, your union, the Department of Veterans Affairs, or Indian Health Service (this is not a complete list).